IBMDevConnect/spring-boot-microservices-on-kubernetes/README.md

     containers:
       - image: registry.ng.bluemix.net/<namespace>/send-notification # replace with your image name
 ```

-There are two types of notifications possible, either `Using default email service with Notification service` or `Use IBM Cloud Functions with Notification Service`
+To enable notifications `Using default email service with Notification service`

 * Using default email service (gmail) with Notification service

-You will need to modify the **environment variables** in the `send-notification.yaml`:
+You will need to modify only the **environment variables** shown below in the `send-notification.yaml`:
 ```yaml
     env:
     - name: GMAIL_SENDER_USER